 Specialized wound care supplies, including Offloading Footwear, can be used to control and treat these problems.
 The word “Offload” means to unload and minimize the burden.
 Offloading footwear redistributes body weight along the sole of the foot in such a manner that the wound is not sustaining all the body weight.
 Reducing and removing pressure from a load-bearing ulcer is the key to the resolution of that ulcer.
 The methods used to achieve this are discussed in a separate post.
 Diabetic patients have abnormal peak plantar pressures meaning there is a higher risk of damage to pressure points which causes ulcerations.

 For Therapeutic Footwear to be effective, complete involvement of the patient is an absolute must!

 The type of Offloading Footwear used for treatment will vary according to the needs of the patient and the characteristic of the his or her diabetic wounds.

 A little different than the commercially available footwear, these have additional depth and width to adjust for the insoles that may be necessary.

 Similar to stock footwear this type usually has one or two extra additions to cater to deformities that cannot be addressed to using stock footwear alone.

 This type of footwear is made exclusively for the need of a single patient; this may be due to some unique deformity or critical ulceration.

 Studies have shown that patients who wore therapeutic footwear had a 30% difference in recurrence of the ulcer as compared to those who wore normal footwear.
-The wounds heal a lot slower for the diabetic patients but the proper use of specialized footwear can assist in the recovery as well as facilitate for the effected to carry on their day to day duties with ease.
+The wounds heal a lot slower for the diabetic patients but the proper use of specialized footwear can assist in the recovery as well as make it easier for those affected to carry on their day to day functions.